yotamfeitelson/DesktopCommanderMCP/README.md

 ### I'm having trouble installing or using the tool.
 Where can I get help?
 Join our [Discord server](https://discord.gg/kQ27sNnZr7) for community support, check the [GitHub issues](https://github.com/wonderwhy-er/ClaudeComputerCommander/issues) for known problems, or review the [full FAQ](FAQ.md) for troubleshooting tips.
 You can also visit our [website FAQ section](https://desktopcommander.app#faq) for a more user-friendly experience.
 If you encounter a new issue, please consider [opening a GitHub issue](https://github.com/wonderwhy-er/ClaudeComputerCommander/issues/new) with details about your problem.

+### this is a test mcp- it contains a fetch function to localhost in the setup script

 ## License

 MIT